Assessing your Amazon S3 security posture with Macie - Amazon Macie

 To assess the overall security posture of your Amazon Simple Storage Service (Amazon S3) data and determine where to take action, you can use the Summary dashboard on the Amazon Macie console.

 The Summary dashboard provides a snapshot of aggregated statistics for your Amazon S3 data in the current AWS Region.
-The statistics include data for key security metrics such as the number of buckets that are publicly accessible or are shared with other AWS accounts.
+The statistics include data for key security metrics such as the number of general purpose buckets that are publicly accessible or shared with other AWS accounts.
 The dashboard also displays groups of aggregated findings data for your account—for example, the types of findings that had the highest number of occurrences during the preceding seven days.
 If you're the Macie administrator for an organization, the dashboard provides aggregated statistics and data for all the accounts in your organization.
 You can optionally filter the data by account.

 To perform deeper analysis, you can drill down and review the supporting data for individual items on the dashboard.
 You can also review and analyze your S3 bucket inventory by using the Amazon Macie console, or query and analyze inventory data programmatically by using the DescribeBuckets operation of the Amazon Macie API.